FAQ - Frequently Asked Questions

 Video: How to install the X-Pert Spinning Pole

 Static Poles are best suited for beginners and intermediate dancers, because due to simpler technology they are cheaper.
 Spinning poles are the best choice for internediate and advanced dancers and everyone who is committed to pole dancing.
 The spinning poles sold here can be switched between static and spining.
 Therefore they are more universally usable.
 When spinning quickly, centrifugal and forces and acceleration occur on spinning poles, which beginners may have to get used to.

 Free standing poles have the fewest restrictions on where they can be used.
 They do not need a ceiling and stand on a broad base that makes them stable.
 These dancing poles are built for maximum flexibility in use and therefore are best for professional dancers who bring their own pole and have to be prepared for all environments.
 All our free standing poles can be switched between spinning and static.
-The stage poles are available with a higher stage to be more prominent on flat surfaces or with a lower stage, which slightly increases the usable length of the pole and decreases the weight and the step down from the pole.
+The stage poles are available with a higher stage (the X-Stage) to be more prominent or with a lower stage (X-Stage Lite), which slightly increases the usable length of the pole, is more transportable and is easier for stepping on and off the stage.

 The ceiling and floor plates do not require drilling into the support areas the install the pole.
 The silicone contact pads on the plates prevents scratching the contact areas of the pole.
 If you have woodchip wallpaper on the ceiling a ring-shaped imprint can be left due to the pressure of the pole.
 This is similar to the imprints furniture can leave on carpet.
 The pole can be placed on any surface and will leave no traces if the silicone pad is clean and undamaged.

 Are there any floors or ceilings that are unsuitable for dancing poles?